magiclane/magiclane-maps-sdk-examples-for-android/RoutingOnMap/README.md

 ## Overview

-This example app present the followings:
+This example app demonstrates the following features:
 - Calculate the routes between 2 given landmarks.
-- Display and fly to the first resulted route, if exists.
+- Display and fly to the first route in the resulting route list, if it exists.

 ## Build instructions